-In addition to designing and implementing innovative programs, Greenberg trained other educators to reach non-traditional adult learners who were at various developmental stages and who used a variety of learning styles.
-Much of her work promoted effective learning based on the work of William G. Perry, Jr., whose Scheme Greenberg adapted for use in adult program design and evaluation.
+In addition to designing and implementing innovative programs, Greenberg trained other educators to reach non-traditional adult learners who were at various developmental states and who used a variety of learning styles.
+Much of her work promoted effective learning based on the work of William G. Perry Jr., whose scheme Greenberg adapted for use in adult program design and evaluation.
 Greenberg also addressed the practical application of how learning translates into areas of leadership in businesses and the community.
-In the early 1990s, she promoted interactive distance learning through video and online course delivery, such as the first online Masters degree programs for nurses in Colorado and Wyoming.
+In the early 1990s, she promoted interactive distance learning through video and online course delivery, such as the first online Master’s degree programs for nurses in Colorado and Wyoming.

 The Elinor Miller Greenberg collection documents the work of educator Elinor Miller Greenberg from 1971 to 2006.

 All archives and collections are non-circulating and are accessible by appointment only.

 Patrons that have not set an appointment are not guaranteed consultation with Archives staff.